pncit/hub/README.md

 ```
 ### Uploading files to a web server
 New versions of `.\control\protected\hubFunctionsConfig.ps1.AES` and `.\control\protected\hubFunctions.psm1.zip` should be copied to your web server at locations and with names that match your settings in `.\control\protected\Get-HubFunctions.ps1`
-## Using the system within a COM
+## Using the system within a component
-Using the system within a COM is a two-step process.
+Using the system within a component is a two-step process.
 After this is done, all functions defined in /functions will be available for use, as will all variables defined in your config file :
-1. Attach `Get-HubFunctions.ps1` to any PowerShell COM
+1. Attach `Get-HubFunctions.ps1` to any PowerShell component
-2. Add the following line to the COM script, ideally at the beginning
+2. Add the following line to the component script, ideally at the beginning
 ```
 .\Get-HubFunctions.ps1
 ```